Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 # Scope

 For employers, I wanted to provide them with some brief information about my skills and my work.In the Work section of my website they can view projects I have worked on and have access to both the live version and the GitHub repository by clicking on the Font Awesome icons.
-They are also able to view my social media profiles via clicking on the icons in the footer.
+They are also able to view my social media profiles via clicking on the icons in the footer or in the navigation menu.

 # Structure